-Be sure and see the example reports.
+Be sure and see the example techdocs.

 The standard components of the typical technical report are discussed in this chapter.
 The following sections guide you through each of these components, pointing out the key features.
 As you read and use these guidelines, remember that these are guidelines, not commandments.
-Different companies, professions, and organizations have their own varied guidelines for reports—you'll need to adapt your practice to those as well the ones presented here.
+Different companies, professions, and organizations have their own varied guidelines for techdocs—you'll need to adapt your practice to those as well the ones presented here.

 Letter of Transmittal

 In the example of the transmittal letter in the following, notice the standard business-letter format.
-If you write an internal report, use the memorandum format instead; in either case, the contents and organization are the same:
+If you write an internal techdoc, use the memorandum format instead; in either case, the contents and organization are the same:

-Cover and Label
+Covers, Title Page and Label

 Covers